msdalp/msdalp.github.io/_posts/2014-03-01-android-sqlite-increase-insertion-speed.markdown

         return
 }
 {% endhighlight %}
-After some digging it was obvious for this kind of task using SqliteStatements is much better options.You can check the details of SqliteStatement here.
+After some digging it was obvious for this kind of task using SqliteStatements is much better option.You can check the details of SqliteStatement here.
 Combining transactions with compiled statements yielded a tremendous performance boost: From the original 150 seconds on the Android device (Asus TF300) down to an incredible 1.5 seconds.

 {% highlight java %}
 public synchronized boolean setData(List<YourObject> _objects) {